 The Cost Share/Economic Development Program builds partnerships with local entities to pool efforts and limited resources in order to deliver state highway and bridge projects.
-In the past, MoDOT allocated \$45 million of Cost Share/Economic Development funds annually, based on the funding distribution formula set by the Missouri Highways and Transportation Commission.
-Each year, a minimum of \$5 million were set aside for projects that demonstrated economic development through job creation.
-MoDOT contributed up to 100 percent of the total cost for projects on the state highway system if the Missouri Department of Economic Development verifies the project creates jobs.
-Retail development projects were not eligible.
+MoDOT allocates \$45 million of Cost Share/ Economic Development funds annually, based on the funding distribution formula set by the Missouri Highways and Transportation Commission.
+Each year, at least \$5 million is set aside for projects that demonstrate economic development through job creation.
+MoDOT contributes up to 100 percent of the total cost for projects on the state highway system if the Missouri Department of Economic Development verifies the project creates jobs.
+Retail development projects are not eligible.

 In light of a plummeting 2015-2019 construction program, the Missouri Highways and Transportation Commission suspended the Cost Share/Economic Development Program on January 8, 2014.
-With contractor awards dropping from just more than \$700 million in 2015 to \$325 million by 2017, MODOT will be unable to maintain the existing system, much less pursue projects that add to the system.
-Projects already reviewed and approved by the cost share committee are eligible to move forward: however, no additional projects will be considered for funding.
+With contractor awards dropping from just over \$700 million in 2015 to slightly more than \$300 million by 2017, MODOT will be unable to maintain the existing system, much less pursue projects that add to the system.
+Projects already reviewed and approved by the cost share committee are eligible to move forward: however, no additional projects will be considered for funding at this time.